Mathematics education in the United Kingdom: Mathematics teachers

 East Midlands and London have the most degree-qualified Maths teachers and North East England the least.
 For England about 40% mostly have a maths degree and around 20% have a BSc degree with QTS or a BEd degree.
 Around 20% have a PGCE, and around 10% have no higher qualification than A level Maths.

 For schools without sixth forms, only around 30% of Maths teachers have a degree, but for schools with sixth forms and sixth form colleges around 50% have a Maths degree.

 There are around 27,500 Maths teachers in England, of whom around 21,000 are Maths specialists; there are around 31,000 science teachers in England.

 Sixth-form level

+You will need at least grade 6 at GCSE to study Maths in the sixth form, and many sixth forms will only accept people with a grade 7 at GCSE.

 At A-level, participation by gender is broadly mixed; about 60% of A-level entrants are male, and around 40% are female.
 Further Mathematics is an additional course available at A-level.
 A greater proportion of females take Further Maths (30%) than take Physics (15%), which at A-level is overwhelmingly a male subject.

+From the UPMAP project (Understanding Participation rates in post-16 Mathematics and Physics) of the ESRC Targeted Initiative on Science and Mathematics Education (TISME), in conjunction with the Institute of Physics, it was found that uptake of Maths A-level was linked to the grade at GCSE.
+From 2012 figures, 79% with A*, 48% of A, 15% of B and 1% of grade C chose Maths in the 6th form.
+For English, History and Geography, 30% with grade B, and 10% with grade C chose the course in the 6th form.

+The House of Lords July 2012 report Higher Education in STEM Subjects recommended that everyone study some type of Maths after 16.
+For less-able sixth formers, there was the AS level titled 'Use of Mathematics'.

 Professor Robert Coe, Director of the Centre for Evaluation and Monitoring (CEM) at Durham University conducted research on grade inflation.
 By 2007, 25% of Maths A-level grades were an A; he found that an A grade A-level would have been a grade B in 1996 and a grade C in 1988.
 The Labour government wanted to expand higher education, so required 'proof' that academic standards at A-level appeared to be rising, or at least not falling, so requiring higher education to expand for this wider apparent academic achievement.